Setting livestock tracker opening quantities

 In order to have your current financial years opening numbers reflect what they actually are, you either need to make your conversion date the current financial year and set your opening quantities as normal.

-OPENING/CLOSING NUMBERS: A key concept to remember in Figured is that your closing balances for one financial year, then become the opening balances for the next financial year.
+Or, you will make livestock adjustments starting from your conversion date up until the current year to reflect the correct opening (remember: your closing balances for one financial year, then become the opening balances for the next financial year.).

-NOTE: Figured does not hold any information regarding actuals, these come direct from Xero - if your opening balance in your Actuals + Forecasts does not look as you're wanting, you need to check in Xero.
+NOTE: Figured does not hold any information regarding actuals, these come directly from Xero - if the opening cash balance in your planning grid (Actuals + Forecasts) are not what you’re expecting to see, you will need to check in Xero.

 Livestock opening valuations